Introduction to PostgreSQL Unnest

 How does Unnest Function work in PostgreSQL?

-- It basically has two overloads.
-The first overload has the obvious usefulness, and the second overload is the exotic.
+- It has two overloads.
+The first overload has obvious usefulness, and the second overload is exotic.

 - The first overload of usefulness aims to transform the values from an array into a single array.

 - In the old version of PostgreSQL, when we have to convert an array into the table structure, we have to use an array with the cross join.
-After joining the array with cross join, we have generated the series of the same.
+After joining the array with cross join, we generated the same series.

-- After generating series, all the elements of the array will be structured into the table using cross join and generate series function.
+- After generating the series, all the array elements will be structured into the table using cross join and generate series function.

 Code: